-Routes that are internal to the AS and that may or may not be external to the OSPF routing domain will not come to the various BGP speakers via IBGP.
-Therefore, ASBRs running BGP must have knowledge of this class of routes so that they can advertise these routes to the various external AS without waiting for IBGP updates about these routes.
+Routes that are internal to the AS and that may or may not be external to the OSPF routing domain will not come to the various BGP speakers from other BGP speakers within the same autonomous system via BGP.
+Therefore, ASBRs running BGP must have knowledge of this class of routes so that they can advertise these routes to the various external AS without waiting for BGP updates from other BGP speakers within the same autonomous system about these routes.

-Additionally, in the specific instance of an AS intermixing routers running EGP and BGP as external gateway routing protocols, using OSPF as an IGP, the network administrator does not have to configure IBGP on every ASBR running EGP and not running BGP, if this information can be carried in the OSPF tag field.
+Additionally, in the specific instance of an AS intermixing routers running EGP and BGP as exterior gateway routing protocols and using OSPF as an IGP, then within the autonomous system, it may not be necessary to run BGP with every ASBR running EGP and not running BGP, if this information can be carried in the OSPF tag field.

-We use the external route tag field in OSPF to intelligently set the ORIGIN and AS_PATH attributes in BGP.
-Both the ORIGIN and AS_PATH attributes are well-known, mandatory attributes in BGP.
+We use the external route tag field in OSPF to intelligently set the ORIGIN and AS\PATH attributes in BGP.
+Both the ORIGIN and AS\PATH attributes are well-known, mandatory attributes in BGP.
 The exact mechanism for setting the tags is defined below.

 The tag is broken up into sub-fields shown below.
-The various sub-fields specify the characteristics of the route imported into the OSPF routing domain.
+The various subfields specify the characteristics of the route imported into the OSPF routing domain.